ng-turkey/ngx-context/README.md

 ## Roadmap

-- [ ] Components to provide and consume context
+- [x] Component to provide context

-- [ ] Directives to provide and consume context
+- [ ] Component and directive to consume context

 - [ ] Test coverage